nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * Consideration 1:
 Store the history of commands executed.
 The statistics of recipe and ingredient usages can be computed based on the commands executed.
 For example, currently there are 10 cabbages and the `make recipe salad` command was executed 3 times yesterday.
-Assuming salad requires 2 cabbages to make, 6 cabbages were used yesterday.
+Assuming salad required 2 cabbages to make, 6 cabbages were used yesterday.
     * Pros:
         * Requires less memory usage.
-        * Allows more statistics to be computed as all changes to the Model have to be done through the execution of a command.
+        * Allows more statistics to be computed as all changes to `Model` have to be done through the execution of a command.
     * Cons:
         * Getting statistics for ingredient usage can be tricky as recipes can be deleted and edited.
-In the example above, exact ingredient consumptions have to be stored in addition to the `make recipe salad` text command.
+In the example above, to compute the number of cabbages used, exact ingredient consumptions have to be stored in addition to the `make recipe salad` text command.
-        * Violates Single Responsibility Principle and Separation of Concerns as the history of command is being used for statistics purpose in addition to `undo` which uses a non-persistent history of command.
+        * Violates Single Responsibility Principle and Separation of Concerns as the history of command is being used for statistics purposes in addition to the `undo` feature which uses a non-persistent history of command.

-* Consideration 2:
+* **Consideration 2(chosen)**:
-Store the relevant information such as name, and the date and time of which the recipe was made or ingredient was used in `Usage` which is then contained in `UsageList`.
+Store the relevant information such as name, and the date and time of which the recipe was made or ingredient was used in `Usage` which is then stored in `UsageList`.
     * Pros:
+        * Easier to implement
-        * Easier to implement.
-Allows quick access to certain data such as latest recipe usages.
+        * Allows quick access to certain data such as latest recipe usages.
     * Cons:
-        * Modifications to `Usage` and its associated classes may be required to support more statistics.
+        * Modifications to `Usage` and its associated classes may be required to support computation of more kinds of statistics.

-Aspect 2: Responsibility of `UsageList`
+Aspect 2: Responsibility of `UsageList`.
-* Consideration 1:
+* **Consideration 1(chosen)**:
-Make `getRecentlyUsed` and `getUsageBetween` return Pair of Strings
+Make `getRecentlyUsed` and `getUsageBetween` return a Pair of Strings.
     * Pros:
-        * Easier to implement
+        * Easier to implement.
     * Cons:
-        * Violates the Single Responsibility Principle
+        * Violates the Single Responsibility Principle.
 * Consideration 2:
-Make `getRecentlyUsed` and `getUsageBetween` return intermediate values
+Make `getRecentlyUsed` and `getUsageBetween` return intermediate values.
     * Pros:
-        * `UsageList` only needs to handle adding, removing and returning of `Usage`
+        * `UsageList` only needs to handle adding, removing and returning of `Usage`.
     * Cons:
-        * Additional processing is required in `ModelManager`
+        * Additional processing is required in `ModelManager`.

-Aspect 3: GUI of statistics box
+Aspect 3: GUI of statistics box.
-* Consideration 1:
+* **Consideration 1(chosen)**:
 Update the statistics box after every execution of command.
     * Pros:
-        * User will be shown recently made recipes list after they executed non-statistics commands (other than `stats recipe recent`).
+        * The user will be shown recently made recipes list after they executed non-statistics commands (other than `stats recipe recent`).
 This makes the app feel more responsive as both `StatsBox` and `CommandOutput` panels are updated.
     * Cons:
         * Additional computation required to refresh `StatsBox`.
-The user might want to have previous stats command results stay in the statistics box for future reference.
+        * The user might want to have previous stats command results stay in the statistics box for future reference.
-* Consideration 2: Notify and update statistics box with `CommandResult` in `MainWindow` only after the execution of statistics commands
+* Consideration 2: Notify and update statistics box with `CommandResult` in `MainWindow` only after the execution of statistics commands.
     * Pros:
         * The statistics results remain in the statistics box even after the execution of other commands so the user does not have to execute the statistics command again to view the statistics.
     * Cons:
-        * User will have to execute `stats recipe recent` to obtain the default view on statistics box again.
+        * The user will have to execute `stats recipe recent` to obtain the default view on statistics box again.

 <a name="stats-related-commands"></a>
 #### 4.5.3&ensp;Related commands

-`StatsCommandParser` parses the Statistics commands and returns the corresponding Command object based on user's input.
+`StatsCommandParser` parses the Statistics commands and returns the corresponding `Command object` based on user's input.
-For more information on the Parser, view
+For more information on the Parser, view [4.1 Command Parser](#41command-parser).

-7 statistics commands are `StatsRecipeTopCommand`, `StatsRecipeMadeCommand`, `StatsIngredientUsedCommand`, `StatsRecipeRecentCommand` and `StatsIngredientRecentCommand` which update the list in `StatsBox` as well as `StatsRecipeClearCommand` and `StatsIngredientClearCommand` which remove all `Usage` in their respective `UsageList`.
+The7 supported statistics commands are `StatsRecipeTopCommand`, `StatsRecipeMadeCommand`, `StatsIngredientUsedCommand`, `StatsRecipeRecentCommand` and `StatsIngredientRecentCommand` which update the `recipeList` in `StatsBox`, as well as `StatsRecipeClearCommand` and `StatsIngredientClearCommand` which remove all `Usage` in their respective `UsageList`.
-All the statistics commands function in a similar way so we will go through just one of command in details below.
+All the statistics commands function in a similar way so we will go through just one of commands in details below.

 <a name="view-top-recipes"></a>
-<h5>View top recipes command</h5>
+<h4>View top recipes command</h4>

-The view top recipes command allows the user to see the recipes that were made the most number of times based on the `Usage`s saved in `UsageList`.
+The view top recipes command allows the user to see the recipes that were made the most number of times based on the `Usage` saved in `UsageList`.
-It is executed with `StatsRecipeTopCommand` by parsing `stats recipe top` as the user input.
+It is executed with an object of `StatsRecipeTopCommand` which is created after parsing `stats recipe top` as the user command.

-The sequence diagram below shows the sequence of interactions between `Model` where the UsageList is contained in and the `Logic` components after the user executes StatsRecipeTopCommand with the user input `stats recipe top`.
+The sequence diagram below shows the sequence of interactions between the `Model` and the `Logic` components after the user command `stats recipe top` is executed.
 <div style="text-align: center; padding-bottom: 2em">
 <img src="images/dg/StatsRecipeTopSequenceDiagram.png"> <br />
 Figure ???: <i>The sequence diagram of the execution of StatsRecipeTopCommand </i>